 An average of 30 to 32 cargo trains use the Union Pacific Railroad through Cibolo on a daily basis, blocking north-to-south access for emergency vehicles potentially for up to seven minutes at a time.
-The Project includes adding an overpass bridge at FM 78 and the Union Pacific Railroad, and a bridge at the Town Creek Drainage watershed that would substantially improve emergency vehicle travel times to areas south of FM 78.
+The Project includes adding an overpass bridge at FM 78 and the Union Pacific Railroad wide enough to accommodate the anticipated second UPRR rail lines, and a bridge at the Town Creek Drainage watershed that would substantially improve emergency vehicle travel times to areas south of FM 78.

 As part of the design and environmental study, the project team is looking at drainage issues in Cibolo and ways to improve the drainage where possible with the new construction.
 This will include mitigating current drainage issues in the area and provide for drainage and runoff associated with the Cibolo Parkway.

-TxDOT’s planned improvements to FM 1103 consist of four travel lanes, bike lanes and sidewalks.
-There are no plans to toll the TxDOT improvements.
+TxDOT’s planned improvements to FM 1103 consist of four travel lanes, a continuous left-turn lane, bike lanes and sidewalks.
 The four travel lanes are to be maintained as a free non-tolled roadway.
 TxDOT’s current schedule for FM 1103 is set to let October 2019, and is estimated to be completed in three years.

 This increase will occur regardless of the Cibolo Parkway Project.
 This is due to the tremendous growth that is occurring in this part of Texas.
 The I-35 and Loop 1604 corridors in San Antonio continue to be very congested, and I-10 is a possible alternate route for those in that part of the area.
 The I-10 corridor has additional capacity whereas I-35 & Loop 1604 are full.